Petřín funicular: Operation

 The funicular has three stops: Újezd (at the bottom of the hill), Nebozízek (the middle station) and Petřín (at the top of the hill).
-The funicular operates daily from 9 am to 11:30 pm, with the interval being between 15 and 20 minutes.
+The funicular operates daily from 7 am to 10:15 pm, with the interval being 10 minutes.
 Short-term (30-minute and 90-minute) Prague Integrated Transport tickets are not valid for the funicular; to ride the funicular, a ticket valid for 24 hours or more is needed.
 One-way tickets for the funicular are also available for purchase.